GED to passing the TEAS and becoming an RN." />

 Step 2: Start With Community College Prerequisites

-You cannot enroll directly into a nursing program immediately after passing the GED.
-Nursing is a highly scientific field, and you must prove you can handle the academic rigor before you are permitted to touch a patient.
+You can't enroll directly into a nursing program immediately after passing the GED.
+Nursing is a highly scientific field, and you need to prove you can handle the academic rigor before you're permitted to touch a patient.

 Your journey will typically begin at a local community college.
 Community colleges are incredibly welcoming to adult learners and GED holders, often offering open enrollment.
 Here is what your first one to two years will look like as you tackle your "prerequisites":